Motivation (Normani song): Live performances

 Normani first performed "Motivation" at the 2019 MTV Video Music Awards on August 26, 2019.
 The performance was positively-received.
 Harper's Bazaar named it the best performance of 2019.
 Glamour praised Normani, dubbing her the "Queen of Pop" after stating that she delivered a "knockout performance" of the song.
-Popsugar named the performance as one of the 69 Unforgettable VMA moments ever.
+PopSugar named the performance as one of the 69 Unforgettable VMA moments ever.

 The song was additionally performed at Jingle Ball in 2019.
 Normani closed out the 9th Annual Streamy Awards with a rendition of "Motivation".

 Accolades

 Cover versions and usage in media

-The synth-pop girl group Muna released an official cover of "Motivation" in 2019.
-Brie Larson also shared a rendition of the song to her instagram.
+The synth-pop group Muna released an official cover of "Motivation" in 2019.
+Brie Larson also shared a rendition of the song to her Instagram.
 The X Factor: Celebrity formed girl group V5 covered the song on the first season of the show.
-Furthermore singer Nia Correia recreated Normani's 2019 MTV Video Music Award performance of the song on the American Spanish-language television show Tu cara me suena.
+Furthermore, singer NIA recreated Normani's 2019 MTV Video Music Award performance of the song on the American Spanish-language television show Tu cara me suena.

 "Motivation" was included on an episode of the sixth series of Love Island.
 The song also appeared in the Pandora Radio TV commercial, "Be You: Afternoon" (2019).
 Jeff Goldblum went viral after he put on an impromptu dance performance to the song at an LGBTQ New Orleans Pride Parade while taping an episode of his National Geographic show The World According to Jeff Goldblum for Disney+.
 Stephen "tWitch" Boss and his then pregnant wife Allison Holker conducted a dance routine to "Motivation" as part of his guest hosting gig for The Ellen DeGeneres Show.

 The song was played during an episode of the first season of the Lena Waithe comedy series Twenties on BET.
 It was also used during the swimsuit competition segment of Miss Universe 2019.
 In 2020, it was featured in the Netflix movie Work It.
 Lil Nas X recreated a scene from the "Motivation" music video that he posted on social media.
 Furthermore, a photograph of Sasha Obama wearing an outfit that heavily resembles the outfit Normani wore in the music video for the single went viral and sparked a social media debate.